DFE/MONK/doc/source/devel.rst

    complete implementation.

-These requirements can be overruled only by 100% acceptance of all developers, reviewers, and both maintainers for a single Issue, if considered necessary.
+These requirements can be overruled only by 100% acceptance of all developers, reviewers, and both maintainers for a single issue, if considered necessary.

 Changes to this list of rules can only be achieved by acceptance at the Stammtisch Meeting.